 The point is that cheap developers lower their rates due to the expertise they can provide.
-It doesn’t mean they don’t have experience in programming but they have just acquired some basic skills that are suitable for completing ordinary tasks.
+It doesn’t mean they don’t have experience in programming, but they have just acquired some basic skills that are suitable for completing ordinary tasks.
 They aren’t proficient with advanced tools or a wide variety of libraries.
 This category of developers tends to apply common solutions without in-depth learning of the issue.
 Of course, they could produce a huge number of code lines in a short period of time.
-However, it usually applies no logic and causes the badly readable code with numerous bugs.
+However, it usually applies no logic and causes badly readable code with numerous bugs.
 Instead of real software advancement, they are looking for some solutions to improve already low system performance.
 Such code is really hard to test and often should be additionally maintained or rewritten.
-In most cases, they won’t be able to perform necessary duties without extra mentoring of the senior technicians, a project manager or a team leader.
-The development process disrupting affects the productivity of the whole team since other members have to spend time on fixing the operations that the inexperienced developer can’t deal with.
+In most cases, they won’t be able to perform necessary duties without extra mentoring of the senior technicians, a project manager, or a team leader.
+The development process disruption affects the productivity of the whole team since other members have to spend time fixing the operations that the inexperienced developer can’t deal with.
 Hiring cheap developers, companies have to realize that their employees will lack some qualifications that result in:

 - Basic knowledge of programming

 - A regular need for mentoring

 - Poor communication skills

 It isn’t hard to make the choice between experienced developers and inexperienced ones for qualification.
 Professionals are the obvious choice that many companies sacrifice due to the vague possibility of saving expenses.
 You will be totally surprised by the real development cost of expensive vs cheap services.

 COMPARISON ON THE REAL SPENDINGS ON CHEAP AND EXPENSIVE DEVELOPERS